Ashish Mishra denied bail in Lakhimpur Kheri violence case by Allahabad High Court

 Families of those killed had challenged the bail order in the Supreme Court, which overturned the High Court verdict and cancelled Mishra’s bail on April 18.
 He is currently lodged in Lakhimpur prison.

-The Suprme Court had directed the Allahabad High Court to assign another bench to hear Mishra’s bail plea.
+The Supreme Court had directed the Allahabad High Court to assign another bench to hear Mishra’s bail plea.

+A Supreme Court bench comprising Chief Justice NV Ramana and Justices Surya Kant and Hima Kohli had said that the High Court had granted bail to Mishra by taking into account irrelevant considerations.

+“The denial of victims to be heard and the tearing hurry shown by the High Court merits the setting aside of bail order,” the three-judge bench had said.
+“Thus, we remand the matter back to High Court for fresh consideration of the bail application of [the] accused [person].”